charlesdavydov2010/notes/README.md

 # 2024-02-22
 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that is readable, maintainable, and concise.
 Optimize for clarity before prematurely optimizing for performance.
 Always remember that tomorrow's you or another developer might have to decipher your code.
 Therefore, invest in clear documentation, use meaningful variable names, and follow established coding conventions.
 Strive to modularize your code and practice defensive programming.
 Lastly, keep learning and adapting as technology evolves, because programming is not just about writing code but also about crafting solutions that stand the test of time."

+# 2024-02-23
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, after profiling and identifying real bottlenecks."

+In essence, this quote reminds programmers that striving to make code excessively efficient before it's needed can often lead to complex, hard-to-understand solutions.
+Instead, clarity and simplicity in the early stages of development are crucial for long-term success and adaptability of software projects.